 SJP Financial Health Report 2026

-Our 2026 Financial Health Report, carried out by Opinium* on our behalf, presents a mixed picture of the nation’s finances in a difficult economic climate.
+Our 2026 Financial Health Report*, presents a mixed picture of the nation’s finances in a difficult economic climate.

 Many households have seen a decline in their financial health over the past 12 months as cost of living pressures continue to bite.
 One in three people (34%) report their finances have worsened, a rise on the 31% who reported the same last year.
 One in five (21%) say they are struggling financially.